 Status information must be broadcast on the local network.
 For networks which do not support the notion of broadcast another scheme must be used to simulate or replace broadcasting.
 One possibility is to enumerate the known neighbors (based on the status messages received from other rwho servers).
 This, unfortunately, requires some bootstrapping information, for a server will have no idea what machines are its neighbors until it receives status messages from them.
 Therefore, if all machines on a net are freshly booted, no machine will have any known neighbors and thus never receive, or send, any status information.
 This is the identical problem faced by the routing table management process in propagating routing status information.
-The standard solution, unsatisfactory as it may be, is to inform one or more servers of known neighbors and request that they always communicate with these neighbors.
-If each server has at least one neighbor supplied to it, status information may then propagate through a neighbor to hosts which are not (possibly) directly neighbors.
+The standard solution, unsatisfactory as it may be, is to inform one or more servers of known neighbors supplied to it, status information may then propagate through a neighbor to hosts which are not (possibly) directly neighbors.
 If the server is able to support networks which provide a broadcast capability, as well as those which do not, then networks with an arbitrary topology may share status information.